Bi-Weekly Mortgage Payment Calculator

 But how do these relatively minor changes make such big a difference?

-The crucial point that can make a considerable difference is the amortization method, a peculiar feature of most loans and mortgages.
+The crucial point that can make a considerable difference is amortization, a peculiar feature of most loans and mortgages.
 When your repayment follows an amortization schedule, your periodic payment remains constant, but its interest-principal proportion alters throughout the loan term.
 More precisely, a larger part of your periodic payments covers the interest due to the high principal amount at the beginning of the repayment period.
 As you proceed with the repayment, your principal balance drops gradually, which lowers the interest payment, making a faster reduction in the loan balance possible.
 You can learn about it more in our amortization calculator.

 By boosting the payment frequency and paying a bit more through a bi-weekly mortgage, you accelerate the principal balance reduction, leading to a faster payoff and lower interest charges.
 Use our bi-weekly mortgage payment calculator with extra payments to check it in practice.